mobxjs/mobx/docs/refguide/map.md

 The following methods are exposed according to the [ES6 Map spec](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map):

+It is not needed to use the `new` keyword, `map` will always return a newly created `ObservableMap`.

 * `has(key)` Returns whether this map has the provided key.
 Note that the presence of a key is an observable fact in itself.
 * `set(key, value)`.
 Sets the given `key` to `value`.
 The provided key will be added to the map if it didn't exist yet.
 * `delete(key)`.
 Deletes the given key and its value from the map.